-Many organizations in Nigeria need transportation but cannot afford to buy the vehicles.
+Many organizations in Nigeria need transportation but cannot afford to buy vehicles.
 Buying a bus (or several buses), can make you the go-to transportation service.
 Schools, religious organizations, and non-profits could outsource their transportation and logistics to you.
 Focusing on a sector, like education or e-commerce delivery is a good idea.
-You specialize, serve a lot of schools and retailers and grow a lucrative business.
+You specialize, serve a lot of schools and retailers, and grow a lucrative business.

 4. Establish a Security Agency

 Security is not the sole responsibility of the government.
 The need for excellent security services in Nigeria is on the rise.
 You can set up an agency, recruit professionals or become a bodyguard.
-Another option is too import and sell security products.
+Another option is to import and sell security products.

 5. Invest in Property